-So death, we just read from Wisdom 2.
-Mother Theresa has presided over many, many deaths.
+So death, we just read from Wisdom 2. [slide] Mother Theresa has presided over many, many deaths.
 She believed everyone should have the dignity of having an attended death.
 One of the people under her care said "I have lived like a dog, but I will die like a angel."
 She described death as our most important moment, because it is the moment you live for.
 You live to be able to make the right movement of your will at death; the right desire at your death.
 It is not a given that you will.
 And it is freely your choice.
-Angels don't get that paradigm of time and repentance.
-They operate from eternity directly, so their first choice is their final choice.
-Their first choice is their eternal choice.
-In our case, our last choice is our eternal choice.
 It is the moment at which we are permitted to make a choice that will set us for eternity.
 Therefore, if it's that important, which it is, it could easily be described as Mother said, as "our most important moment."

 As we talked about, death is a consequence of sin.
 It was not meant to be.
-The separation we feel, is because it's an unnatural thing.
+The separation we feel is because it's an unnatural thing.
 It is an unnatural breaking of your nature.
-It is important to define death properly.
-Death is not a dormancy.
+It is important to define death properly. [slide] Death is not a dormancy.
 There are thousands of bodies in the cemetery, but there are no souls there.
 The soul at the moment of death does not enter a state of dormancy.
 There are moments when you can tell that your body and your soul are on different tracks.
 The fact of dreaming, you can see clearly that there is a part of you that does not need rest.
 Your body does need rest.
 You'll kill yourself if you are forced to stay awake.
 It's a form of torture.

 But you notice, as evidenced by your dreams, there is a part of you that does not need rest.
 Your soul - When you die, your soul breaks from its nature, its human body.
 That is unnatural.
 It was never meant to happen.
 You are a body and soul composite.
-Angels do not have a body.
-They are spirits alone.
 Our bodies give us a uniqueness in creation.
-It's not a suit we are zipped up in.
 What makes us human is that we are soul and body together.
 We are designed to experience things soul and body together.
 It is unnatural to break it.
 It is the case that you get your body back at the final judgment.
 You might think, I don't want my body back.
 But remember when you get your body back, it is a glorified body.
 All that is possible in your soul in experiencing God in heaven, your body will match it.
-One way to phrase it, it will not be a restriction on your relationship with God.
-It is native to what you are.
+One way to phrase it, your body will not be a restriction on your relationship with God.
 In other words, you won't be as happy as you could be, without your body in eternity.